carologistics/clips_executive/clips_executive/_sources/plugins/executive_plugin.rst.txt

   ============ =======

   Description
-    Whether the latest ros time as fact into the CLIPS environment on each iteration.
+    Whether the latest ROS time as fact into the CLIPS environment on each iteration.

 Features